 What is the treatment for dysphagia?

-The treatment depends on the cause.
+Dysphagia treatment depends on the cause.
 Speech-Language Pathology assessment and treatment can be very useful, especially when treating patients who have had strokes, dementia or who have other causes for their dysphagia.

 Our Speech Therapists can help you with assessment and treatment.
 Please contact us to make an appointment.
 Our Therapists can help children and adults.
+We are conveniently located in Burlington, Aldershot.